perladvent/perldotcom/content/article/_pub_2000_11_p5pdigest_THISWEEK-20001120.md

 {
-   "draft" : null,
-   "thumbnail" : null,
    "image" : null,
-   "description" : "> Notes Fixing the Regexp Engine UTF8 and Charnames PerlIO (again) =head3 (again) New subs.pm Congratulations Various Notes You can subscribe to an e-mail version of this summary by sending an empty message to p5p-digest-subscribe@plover.com.
-Please send corrections and additions...", "authors" : [
+   "authors" : [
       "simon-cozens"
    ],
-   "title" : "This Week on p5p 2000/11/20",
+   "categories" : "community",
    "tags" : [],
-   "slug" : "/pub/2000/11/p5pdigest/THISWEEK-20001120",
+   "slug" : "/pub/2000/11/p5pdigest/THISWEEK-20001120.html",
    "date" : "2000-11-20T00:00:00-08:00",
+   "title" : "This Week on p5p 2000/11/20",
+   "draft" : null,
-   "categories" : "community"
+   "thumbnail" : null,
+   "description" : "> Notes Fixing the Regexp Engine UTF8 and Charnames PerlIO (again) =head3 (again) New subs.pm Congratulations Various Notes You can subscribe to an e-mail version of this summary by sending an empty message to p5p-digest-subscribe@plover.com.
+Please send corrections and additions..."
 }